A qualitative study of the generalized dispersive systems with time-delay: The unbounded case: Well-posedness theory

 we get

-On the other hand, note that the $k$-order derivative of the function $u^p$ can be written in the following way
+On the other hand, note that the $k$-order derivative of the function $u^p$ can be written in the following way:

-where $C_{n,p}$ is a constant given by with $M_n \in \N$ and $F_n(u)$ is a differential operator involving sums and products of derivatives of $u$ with order less than $n+1$.
+where the constants $C_{n,p}$ are given by the formula with $M_n\in \N$, and $F_n(u)$ is a differential operator involving sums and products of derivatives of $u$ with order less than $n+1$.
 Thanks to this fact, we have the following estimate: